SynteLang/SynteLang/README.md

 </Test>

-The `mousex` register supplies the relative X co-ordinate motion transmittted by the mouse.
+The `mousex` register supplies the relative X co-ordinate motion transmitted by the mouse.
 The second example simulates vinyl and the third controls the sample length. `out dac` is used here instead of `mix` assuming the sample is already pre-mixed.

 **Simple time-stretch algorithm**